If a scar injury has set you back, we'll help you move forward

 According to research published by the University of Bristol and the Scar Free Foundation, over 20 million people in the UK have some sort of scar.

-An estimated 1 in 44 people (over 1 million people nationwide) have a significant scar on their face, according to research published by the charity Changing Faces.
+An estimated 1 in 5 people across the UK have a significant difference or scar on their face, according to research published by the charity Changing Faces.

 If you decide to make a scar injury claim, your personal injury solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

-How much compensation can I claim for a scar injury?
+How much compensation can I claim for a scar?

 Scar injury compensation calculator